 Not only can it affect how comfortable you are outside at night, but it also affects your ability to do any kind of long exposure astrophotography, or even observe with larger telescopes, as the wind will cause the equipment to shake.

-You should also keep caution, as heavy wind can push your equipment and knock it down, damaging it.
+You should also keep caution, as heavy wind can push your equipment and knock down your delicate instruments!

 NEVER Rule Out The Moon!